How to Host the Ultimate Kentucky Derby Party (Oklahoma Style!)

 This year, we tried to think of what guests would enjoy entertainment-wise, without breaking the bank or overwhelming them.
 Here’s what guests enjoyed:

-• My Horse Made an Appearance!
+- Horse Appearance!
 Yep, our sweet horse helped greet guests and posed for photos with his very own “Rose Crown”.
 He was the star of the party & several guests got to feel what it’s like to ride on these amazing 1,200 lb creatures around the property *Horse Crown Flowers

 Kululu app: Cool app that guests can use to share event photos that are then displayed on the Frame TV *Our Kululu Photo Album